AmineSam/openspace-organizer/README.md

 ## ⏱️ Timeline

-This project took 3 hours for completion.
+This project took 1 day for completion.

 ## 📌 Personal Situation
 This project was done as part of the AI Boocamp at BeCode.org.